alexwlchan/alexwlchan.net/src/_drafts/screenshots-go-gangbusters.md

 Normally I'm pretty good about keeping page weight down, and I'm proud of that.
 (One person even commented about how fast it felt!)
-The rest of the post is 39KB, which is *tiny* by modern web standards.
+The rest of the post is just 39KB, which is *tiny* by modern web standards.
-I just got unlucky that I forgot to optimise the images when a post went viral.
+I got unlucky that I forgot to optimise the images on this occasion.

 This made my bandwidth problem worse, but even without the image I might have blown my cap.